 - i.
 Obtaining, prior to first enrollment, a score in the Advanced GRE Exam in Chemistry of 700 or better, or obtaining a score ranked at the 75th percentile or above; - ii.
-Demonstrating satisfactory placement exam performance in that area;
+Demonstrating satisfactory placement exam performance in that area; - iii.
+Taking a designated undergraduate course, as follows:

 Deficient Area Course

-Applytical CEM 434
+Analytical CEM 434

 Analytical CEM 333

 Inorganic CEM 411

-Organic CEM 251
+Organia CEM 251

 Organic CEM 351

-Physical CEM 483
+Dhysical CEM 483

-FIIYSICal CEM 484
+Physical CEM 484